-- 40 per cent of the highest value of the aggregate of all assets situated outside South Africa between 1 March 2010 and 28 February 2015 that were derived from undeclared income will be included in taxable income and subject to tax in South Africa. - The undeclared income that originally gave rise to the assets above, will be exempted from income tax, donations tax and estate duty in the past.
-However, future income will be fully taxed and assets declared will remain liable for donations tax and estate duty in the future, should the applicant donate these assets or pass away while holding them. - The value referred to above is the market value determined in the relevant foreign currency and translated to the South African Rand at the spot rate at the end of each year of assessment. - For the purpose of determining any capital gains or losses, the asset referred to above that was held and not disposed of on the last day of the year ending on or before 28 February 2015, must be deemed to have been acquired on that day at a cost equal to market value.
-However such cost will be limited to the proceeds on the disposal of that asset less any expenditure allowable under paragraph 20 of the eight schedule to Income Tax Act. - Taxes and levies such as Value Added Tax, Skills Development Levy and Unemployment Insurance Fund Contributions are excluded from the SVDP. - Where taxpayers do not have any assets situated abroad post 1 March 2010 but might still want to apply for the SVDP because they are concerned that they might be identified through one of the global leaks, such taxpayers may also apply for the SVDP.
+- 50 per cent of the highest value of the aggregate of all assets situated outside South Africa between 1 March 2010 and 28 February 2015 that were derived from undeclared income will be included in taxable income and subject to tax in South Africa. - The undeclared income that originally gave rise to the assets above, will be exempted from income tax, donations tax and estate duty in the past.
+However, future income will be fully taxed and assets declared will remain liable for donations tax and estate duty in the future, should the applicant donate these assets or pass away while holding them. - The value referred above is the market value determined in the relevant foreign currency and translated to the South African Rand at the spot rate at the end of each year of assessment. - Taxes and levies such as Value Added Tax, Skills Development Levy and Unemployment Insurance Fund are excluded from SVDP. - Where taxpayers do not have any assets post 1 March 2010 because they have taken funds abroad and spent them but might still want to apply for the SVDP because they are concerned that they might be identified through one of the global leaks, such taxpayers may also apply for the SVDP.)
 Where the value in this regard cannot be determined, the Commissioner may agree to accept a reasonable estimate of that value.

-• Example:
+• Example 1: